 The cathedral has several access doors, among them are the lateral facades of the Apostles and the Chains.
-But the most interesting is the decorated frontispiece (1736-1754).
+But the most interesting thing here is the decorated frontispiece (1736-1754).
 It is oriented to the square of the Cardenal Belluga, where the Puerta del Perdón is.
 The facade remain us an outdoors altarpiece with two floors and three streets separated by Corinthian columns.

 Second highest belfry in Spain

 Its belfry with twenty seven bells is also important.
-It is 93 metres height and 98 if we take in account the weathercock, that is the second highest in Spain after the Giralda of Seville.
+It is 93 metres high and 98 if we take in account the weathercock, that is the second highest in Spain after the Giralda of Seville.
 It shows a mixture of architectural styles.
 The first two bodies are Renaissances, the third one is Baroque and it is formed by four kiosks called conjuntorios.
 Meanwhile, the fourth is the belfry body.
 It is built in a rococo style during the 17th-18th centuries.
 Lastly, the octogonal finial is made by Ventura Rodríguez with Neoclassical forms.

 Belfry of the Cathedral of Santa María.